enisdenjo/slides/slides/spec-agnostic-executor-for-federated-graphql.md

 Apollo Federation Spec and GraphQL Composite Schema Spec

 <!--
-- There are two leading federation specifications that standardise how a federated GraphQL system works
+- There are two leading federation specifications that standardize how a federated GraphQL system works
 - The Apollo Federation spec
 - And the upcoming GraphQL Composite Schema spec
 -->